 AU and the Goldilocks zone

-an AU is simply the mean distance to habitable planet from it’s central star, and First Earth seems to fall almost precisely inside the average.
+In the rest of the galaxy an AU is simply an “Average Unit” the mean distance to habitable planet from it’s central star, and First Earth seems to fall almost precisely inside the average.
 Regardless of the reason, somehow, Astronomical Unit has been adopted as common parlance throughout the galaxy to mean about 150 million kilometers, or average distance from star to mean habitable zone.
-Still, scholars from the few worlds aware of the Terran world’s eerily precise position in the middle of the green zone have occasionally wondered at the apparent synchronicity of the common measurement._
+Still, scholars from the few worlds aware of the Terran world’s eerily precise position in the middle of the green zone have occasionally wondered at the apparent synchronicity of the common measurement.

 - Travel around a Solar System is actually pretty snappy at Hyperflight speeds, but the distances are still objectively vast under normal Flight.